Books4Languages/pressbooks-lingua/README.md

      * _Activities_: custom link to the Activities site about the lesson
      * _Audio_: custom URL to an audio about the lesson
      * _Video_: custom URL to a youtube video about the lesson
+  * Addes resources button in the sidebar showing Chapter Resources
  * ENHANCED:
    * Book title automatically converted in uppercase
    * Info Button: